 Liz Madden- Coordinator

 Liz Madden is a graduate of the MA in Women’s Studies UCC.
-She is now a coordinator of Cork Feminista as well as teaching on the Adult Ed Women’s Studies team.
+She is now a coordinator of Cork Feminista as well as teaching on UCC’s Adult Education Women’s Studies team.

 Emily Davis-Fletcher – Coordinator